fauteuil à la reine

 Overall: 103.6 x 70.8 x 81 cm (40 13/16 x 27 7/8 x 31 7/8 in.)

 Not On View

 Six fauteuils and canage (65.2493-65.2498).
 All upholstered in Beauvais, bordered with brass headed nails.
 Tapestries depict Fables of Fontaine by Oudry; foliated carving around frames.
 Cabriole legs; carving on knees.
-Donkey with two small animals.
+Dogs and crane.

 1919, possibly exhibited at the Cincinnati Art Museum [see note 1].
 By 1925, Duveen Bros., New York [see note 2]; probably sold by Duveen to Clarence Mackay (b.
 1874 - d.
 1938), Roslyn, NY; 1939, Mackay estate acquired by Seligmann and Co., New York [see note 3].
 By 1946, Basil Dighton, New York; 1946 or 1947, sold by Basil Dighton to Forsyth Wickes (b.
 1876 - d.
 1964), New York and Newport, RI [see note 4]; 1965, bequest of Forsyth Wickes to the MFA.
 (Accession Date: December 24, 1965)

 A suite of French furniture, including a settee and eight arm chairs covered with tapestry illustrating the Fables of La Fontaine, were included in the Loan Exhibition of French Furniture and Furnishings Including Tapestries (Cincinnati Art Museum, March 1-16, 1919), cat. no. 9.
 No lender is given in the catalogue.
 These are said to be identical to the suite now at the MFA (accession nos.
 65.2493-65.2499, including 6 chairs rather than 8) on the bills of sale from Basil Dighton to Forsyth Wickes.